Office: 215 Elleonora P. McWilliams Hall

 THEA 3010 Intermediate Acting (3)

-Staff.
-Prerequisites: THEA 20.
-Continuing development of acting skills focused primarily on work within the text.
-(Scenes, monologues, two other texts related exercises)
+Prof. Boudewyns.
+Prerequisites: THEA 2110.
+Continuing development of acting skills focused primarily on work within the text, as well as rehearsal and performance crafting.

 THEA 3030 Suzuki Method of Acting (1)